at0micr3d/theodinproject.com/rails/project13--odin-facebook/odin-facebook/README.md

 * [DONE] User sign-in should use the Devise gem.
 Devise gives you all sorts of helpful methods so you no longer have to write your own user passwords, sessions, and #current_user methods.
 See the Railscast (which uses Rails 3) for a step-by-step introduction.
 The docs will be fully current.
 * [DONE] Users can send Friend Requests to other Users.
 * [DONE] A User must accept the Friend Request to become friends.
-* The Friend Request shows up in the notifications section of a User's navbar.
+* [DONE] The Friend Request shows up in the notifications section of a User's navbar.
 * Users can create Posts (text only to start).
 * Users can Like Posts.
 * Users can Comment on Posts.